CodeMell/Reading-Notes/401/Class07/Class-07.md

 - A class or struct can implement multiple interfaces while also inheriting from a base class.

+interfaces provide a way to define a common set of behaviors that different classes or structs can implement, enabling code reusability and flexibility in C# programming.

 [Back to Basics](https://simpleprogrammer.com/back-to-basics-what-is-an-interface/)

 - The purpose of an interface is to separate how something is used from how it is implemented.
 It allows code to work with different implementations of a set of responsibilities without specifically handling each implementation.